ttelcl/fldvault/FldVault.Core/Zvlt2/FileFormat.zvlt-v2.md

 ## File element

-Files are written as a variable number of blocks: header, metadata, one or more content blocks.
-Each content block contains up to 256kb of content.
+Files are written as a variable number of blocks: header, metadata, one or more content blocks and a terminator.
+Each content block contains up to 832kb of content (0x0D0000 bytes), which may be uncompressed or BZ2 compressed.

 ### Content file header block